vintasoftware/aurorae/docs/guide/usage.rst

 Validating the file
 -------------------
 A debug file is also generated when using the command line.
-The file consists on a html file with the fields highlighted and the details specified:
+The file consists on an HTML file with the fields highlighted and the details specified:

 .. image:: https://user-images.githubusercontent.com/397989/113344903-166a0380-9308-11eb-987a-a73f7d472f02.png
   :width: 800
   :alt: Debug file sample

-An sample debug file can be found on [File].
+A sample debug file can be found on [File].

 Adding new data formats
 -----------------------

 This library was designed to support multiple data formats (for details `check our ADR <https://github.com/vintasoftware/aurorae/blob/ab0851bc5dd9d960d1464cee7b836857e90a72b6/docs/adr/0002_cnab_architecture_pydantic.md>`_).
-If you are trying to support new formats you need to:
+If you are trying to support new formats, you need to:

 1. Create a new `provider`
 2. Replicate your new format as pydantic models (like the ones on [Spreadsheet])
-3. Create the `_mapping` on your pydantic models to our common `Payroll` model (like the ones on [Spreadsheet])
+3. Create the `_mapping` on your pydantic models to our standard `Payroll` model (like the ones on [Spreadsheet])
-4. Replicate the handler behavior using your newly created claass
+4. Replicate the handler behavior using your newly created class

 Feel free to open a Pull Request with this new format.